Xelezard/btel/README.md

 Press esc to go back to Mode mode.

+#### Command mode
+This mode can be accesed by typing "f" or "find" into the "mode" field in Mode mode.

+Enter a command to run it with the bash shell temporarily replacing the text field

+Press esc to go back to Mode mode.

 #### Error mode
 This mode will load when an error occurs and it will display an error message on the lower text field.